Strucker-Incorporated/loop-prelaunch-contracts/audit-data/Final_report.md

          }

          function testFunction() external {
-             address inputToken;
+             address inputToken; // Uninitialized
-             address outputToken;
+             address outputToken; // Uninitialized
-             uint256 inputTokenAmount;
+             uint256 inputTokenAmount; // Uninitialized

-             // Using the uninitialized variables
+             // Attempt to use the uninitialized variables
-             prelaunchPoints.someFunction(inputToken, outputToken, inputTokenAmount);
+             // This could result in errors if the function requires valid input prelaunchPoints.someFunction(inputToken, outputToken, inputTokenAmount);
          }
      }
      ```
+   - **Real-World Example**:
+     - **Parity Multi-Sig Wallet** (2018): An uninitialized variable issue in the contract caused incorrect behavior, leading to the loss of significant funds.
+This incident underscores the importance of proper initialization and handling of contract state.

 #### 2. **Unused Return Values (`unused-return`)**
-   - **Description**: Return values from functions are ignored, which might lead to potential issues or failed operations going unnoticed.
+   - **Description**: Ignoring the return values from functions that indicate success or failure can cause critical issues to go unnoticed.
+This might result in the contract operating under false assumptions or failing silently, leading to potential financial loss or incorrect contract behavior.
    - **Lines**: [260-298](src/PrelaunchPoints.sol#L260-L298)
    - **Code Context**:
      ```javascript